 Computer Vision Is Not Just Face Recognition

 When most people think of AI image analysis, they picture facial recognition at airports or self-driving cars.
-But computer vision has hundreds of practical business applications that fly under the radar -- applications that can save companies thousands of dollars per month and provide insights that were previously impossible to obtain at scale.
+But computer vision has many practical business applications that fly under the radar -- applications that can cut costs and surface insights that were previously hard to obtain at scale.

 Retail: Understanding Customer Behavior Through the Lens

 In retail, AI-powered cameras are creating heat maps of customer movement through stores.
 These systems track foot traffic patterns without identifying individuals, revealing which aisles get the most attention, which product displays draw customers in, and which zones are dead spots.
 Retailers use this data to optimize store layouts, position high-margin products in high-traffic areas, and test the effectiveness of promotional displays.
-One mid-size retailer reported a 12% increase in average basket size after reorganizing their store based on AI heat map data.
+Retailers that reorganize their layouts around this kind of data often report measurable lifts in average basket size, though the exact impact varies widely by store and category.

 Beyond heat maps, computer vision enables automated shelf monitoring.
 AI systems scan shelves via cameras or robot-mounted sensors, detecting out-of-stock products, misplaced items, and pricing errors in real time.
-This replaces manual shelf audits that traditionally consumed 15-20 hours of employee time per store per week.
+This replaces manual shelf audits that traditionally eat up many hours of employee time per store each week.

 Manufacturing: Seeing What the Human Eye Cannot

 In manufacturing, computer vision systems detect micro-cracks, surface defects, and dimensional errors on production lines with precision that far exceeds human capability.
-A human inspector examining parts for 8 hours experiences fatigue, distraction, and declining accuracy -- typically catching 70-85% of defects.
-An AI vision system maintains 99%+ accuracy continuously, inspecting hundreds of parts per minute without breaks.
+A human inspector examining parts for a full shift experiences fatigue, distraction, and declining accuracy.
+An AI vision system holds a consistent standard continuously, inspecting many parts per minute without breaks -- and on well-defined defects it can outperform manual inspection by a wide margin.

 Advanced systems go beyond simple pass/fail inspection.
 They classify defect types, identify root causes (which machine, which shift, which material batch), and predict when defect rates are about to spike -- enabling preventive adjustments before waste occurs.
-One automotive parts manufacturer reduced warranty claims by 75% after implementing AI quality inspection.
+Manufacturers that catch defects earlier this way can meaningfully reduce scrap, rework, and downstream warranty claims.

 Agriculture: Precision Farming from Above